 Who does accessibility impact?

 Accessibility issues impact everyone and every organization.
 Currently in the U.S. alone, there are more than 50 million disabled Americans and this number will only grow as the population ages.
 According to Judy Heim of PC World, “Accessibility also makes sense legally: The Justice Department has ruled that the Americans With Disabilities Act applies to the Web, not just to places that can be accessed physically.
 A retailer whose Web site doesn’t meet ADA standards can be sued under the act, just as a brick-and-mortar store can.”
 Providing accessibility for everyone makes good legal sense and good public relations sense, and we believe that it is the right thing to do.
-So if you are deciding to create, as an example, a jewelry store, either on the internet or land based that sells for instance sterling silver rings and other semi precious or precious rock earrings, make sure your web master or architect is familiar with 508 compliance before you claim that you have “enough sterling silver rings in stock“.
+So if you are deciding to create, as an example, a jewelry store, either on the internet or land based that sells for instance sterling silver rings and other semi precious or precious rock earrings, make sure your web master or architect is familiar with 508 compliance before you claim that you have enough “gorgeous sterling silver rings styles” to fill demand.
 It would be extremely disappointing as well as financially problematical if you are hit will penalties for non compliance after putting so much time and money into creating a store specializing in high end jewelry.
 Because it doesn’t matter how large the demand for your bling is if the store is shut down.

 What is financial accessibility?